 Turns out it was a big waste of time.
 I only had one family that I’m friends with donate $20.
 Thanks Askew Family!
 At this point, I accepted the fact that I would be paying for this whole thing myself.

-As the design neared completion, I settled on a very good 3D Printing service called 3D Hubs.
+As the design neared completion, I settled on a great 3D Printing service called 3D Hubs.
 It connects you quite easily to the closest people who have registered their 3d printers on the site, and you pay the printer, not the website.
 (They have since changed their business model and no longer offer contact with local people.)

 Because of the size of my files, I had to print through a hub about 80 miles away.
 The hub is owned by a man named Carlos, who was very helpful through the whole process.
 It took some time to get everything situated for the 3D Print, including a break for the Holidays.

-It also turned out that him and his family are Portal fans as well!
+It also turned out that he and his family are Portal fans as well!
 They built a Portal gun (Pictures on his Hub’s page here) as well as a mini GLaDOS with motion, IR detection, and sound (Video here)!
 However, the best news of all was finding out that he was only going to charge me $240 for the parts!
 I was thrilled!